problemxl/Ontario-COVID-Scholastic-Impact-Analysis/README.md

 With the drop within the 2019-2020 academic year, 2020-2021 the academic year saw a rebound in test results in the 2020-2021 academic year.

-A heat map proves useful determine that Covid-19 affected schools in metropolitan areas much more than schools in more rural areas.
+A heat map proves useful to determine that Covid-19 affected schools in metropolitan areas much more than schools in more rural areas.
 This is likely due to the increased population of students in each school as well as more dense population centers in urban environments.

 In future pandemic scenarios, the government and school boards may want to allocate more resources in these areas in order to protect students and to help limit the effects of a pandemic on academic performance.